 Overview: The main research work currently is to investigate new sources of antibiotics from soil.
 We are also investigating the microbial contamination of contact lenses and doing some work on veterinary pharmacy.

-Target: Our specific targets are Gram positive and negative bacteria.
+Specific targets: Our specific targets are Gram-positive and Gram-negative bacteria.

-Where are you looking: Bacteria that are naturally occurring in the soil.
+Where are you looking for antibiotics: Bacteria that are naturally occurring in the soil.

 Expertise required: Collaboration with others who have expertise in unfolding the genomic sequences of bacteria.

-Expertise offered: Our group is comprised of 2 microbiologists and 2 pharmacists so we could offer perspectives from both these backgrounds.
+Expertise offered: Our group is comprised of 2 microbiologists and 2 pharmacists, so we can offer perspectives from both these backgrounds.

-Issues: Research time as two of us have heavy teaching loads and our PhD student is part-time.
+Bottlenecks: Research time, as two of us have heavy teaching loads and our PhD student is part-time.

 Keywords: Antimicrobial resistance, innovative methods of treating wounds, veterinary pharmacy, One Health.